Yui100901/my_yolo/docs/datasets/detect/argoverse.md

 ---
 comments: true
-description: Learn about the Argoverse dataset, a rich dataset designed to support research in autonomous driving tasks such as 3D tracking, motion forecasting, and stereo depth estimation.
+description: Learn about the Argoverse datasets, a rich datasets designed to support research in autonomous driving tasks such as 3D tracking, motion forecasting, and stereo depth estimation.
 ---

 # Argoverse Dataset